 Born in Prague, Karl Deutsch immigrated to the US in the late '30s.
 He taught at the MIT, Yale, and Harvard.
 He assumed the role of President of IPSA from 1976-79.
 He was also President of the American Political Science Association and director of the International Institute of Comparative Social Research at the Science Center in Berlin.
 He passed away in November 1992.For more information on how to apply

-The Prize of the Foundation Mattei Dogan awarded by the International Political Science Association for High Achievement in Political Science is offered to a scholar of high international reputation in recognition of his/her contribution to the advancement of political science, with a particular focus on recognizing outstanding scholarship on comparative studies of political elites.
+The Prize of the Foundation Mattei Dogan awarded by the International Political Science Association for High Achievement in Political Science is to honour a scholar of high international reputation in recognition of her/his contribution to the advancement of political science, with a particular focus on recognizing outstanding scholarship on comparative studies of political elites.
 The prize is awarded at every IPSA World Congress of Political Science.

 The Stein Rokkan Award is one of the IPSA travel grants that the association began offering its members in the early 1990s.
-The purpose of the Stein Rokkan fellowships is to assist a small number of graduate students to attend the world congress by covering their basic travel and accommodation costs.
+The purpose of the Stein Rokkan fellowships is to assist a small number of graduate students in participating in the IPSA World Congress by covering their essential travel and accommodation costs.
 The recipients receive financial assistance towards travel and subsistence.
 The awards are made on the recommendation of the IPSA Committee on Organization, Procedures and Awards (COPA), and they are supported by the Stein Rokkan fund.

 Stein Rokkan (1921-1979)